-John lives with his mother.
+In his home, John helps by carrying water, caring for animals and running errands.
+He lives with his mother.
 His mother is sometimes employed as a church worker.
-John works at home carrying water, caring for animals and running errands.
 There are 2 children in the family.

-For fun, John enjoys basketball, swimming and singing.
-He attends church activities and Vacation Bible School regularly and is in primary school where his performance is average.
+As part of Compassion's ministry, John participates in church activities and Vacation Bible School.
+He is also in primary school where his performance is average.
+Basketball, swimming and singing are his favorite activities.

-Your love and support will help John to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember John in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 John lives in the coastal community of Maydolong, home to approximately 14,300 residents.
 Typical houses are constructed of wood and have nipa shingle roofs.
 The primary ethnic group and language is Waray.